triflicacid/triflic-script/README.md

 - The file contents are passed into `Runspace#execute`

 ## `evalObj`
-This is an object passed to built-in functions.
+This is an object passed to built-in functions, and is reset after each line evaluation.
 The property `action` may be changed to alter control flow, and the corresponding `actionValue` provides a value for `action`.
 Possible values:
-- `0` -> nothing
+- `0` -> nothing; OK.
 - `1` -> break out of current block.
 Triggered by `break`.
 - `2` -> continue current block.
 Triggered by `continue`.
 - `3` -> return from current block.
 Triggered by `return <x>` where `actionValue` = `<x>`.